MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 #### ID@Xbox

 The ID@Xbox program helps qualified game developers self-publish on Windows and Xbox One.
 If you want to develop for Xbox One, or add Xbox Live features like Gamerscore, achievements, and leaderboards to your Windows 10 game, sign up with ID@Xbox.
 Become an ID@Xbox developer to get the tools and support you need to unleash your creativity and maximize your success.
-We recommend that you apply to ID@Xbox first before registering for a developer account on Windows Dev Center.
+We recommend that you apply to ID@Xbox first before registering for a developer account in Partner Center.

 <table>
     <colgroup>